 Dada Divas unearths and re-imagines the stories and creative works of important female artists and performers who were among the originators of the Dada movement: Emmy Hennings, Mina Loy, Elsa von Freytag-Loringhoven, Hannah Höch, and others.
-It illuminates historical and artistic contributions by women who were overshadowed by their male counterparts, and also comments on such larger issues as the status of women, emigrée life, war, and other concerns that are as relevant today as they were when Dada erupted a century ago.
+It illuminates historical and artistic contributions by women who were overshadowed by their male counterparts, and also comments on such larger issues as the status of women, emigrée life, drug addiction, war, and other concerns that are as pressing today as they were when Dada erupted a century ago.

 All of these women were involved with poetry, performance, feminism, modeling, and visual art, often made with found objects or even junk picked up from the streets.
 They lived and worked in some of the same locales and shared many of the same experiences, including being regarded as accomplished peers by the many significant artists and writers with whom they associated.
 They were star performers, highly sought-after models, and brilliant poets, among their other interdisciplinary activities.
 At various low points in their lives, they all endured significant poverty and its consequences.
 Two suffered the loss of a child, all suffered from neurasthenia, and individually they experienced drug addiction or serious illness; braved prostitution out of necessity; and withstood imprisonment.
 All died in relative obscurity, largely overlooked by history despite their influential roles.

 Dada Divas consists of musical and theatrical vignettes and interludes.
-(A representative list of vignettes, with comments about historical references behind their music or staging, may be found here.)
+(A synopsis, including comments about historical references behind the music or staging, may be found here.)
 All the work’s major aspects—compositional processes, scenic design, staging, costuming—are based on its protagonists’ lives, performances, artistic works, and movements in which they were involved.
 Every vignette illustrates and amplifies aspects of Dada, Futurism, and the creative processes that these women used in their own work, which are refreshed by incorporating aspects of today’s musical palette that are descendants of those processes.
 Both Dada and Futurism spouted anti-Art rhetoric; both flouted traditions and rules.
 Among ideas drawn from Dada are collage/montage, juxtaposition, non-linearity, found objects/ready-mades, simultaneity, indeterminacy, sound poetry, parody, and the fusion of “high” and “low” art.
 Among Futurist characteristics are noise (bruitism), dynamism, simultaneity, synthetic theater, parole in libertà, “assaulting” the audience, and exulting in technology.
 Dada Divas draws upon period traditions of cabaret, variety show, and opera/operetta, linking these to contemporary culture through such recent practices as noise, sound art, experimental music, extended vocal techniques, and performance art.